 Our community is composed of people with a wide variety of interests and talents.
 The success of our community depends on this variety.
 Most students need some level of additional training in their chosen skill.
 The committee members truly hope that the efforts of the Galena Territory Foundation will help add strength to the fabric of the community, and will enable the young people of our school districts to enjoy success in their educational growth after high school.

-The Galena Territory Foundation Education and Scholarship Committee established the Lend A Hand College Scholarship and Vocational/Technical Skills Education Scholarship for students in Galena, River Ridge and Scales Mound school districts to help with the cost of college or vocational/technical skills training
+The Education and Scholarship Commission of the Galena Territory Foundation established the Lend A Hand College Scholarship for students in Galena, River Ridge and Scales Mound school districts to help with the cost of college or vocational/technical skills training.
+Applications are available each year in January from the high school counselors.
+The deadline for submitting applications to the Foundation office is March; the deadline date will be posted in the application.

 The Galena Territory Foundation also encourages each student, whether or not s/he apply for this assistance, to remain committed to and involved in the community.
 This might be involvement in scouting, coaching, FFA, conservation, church, etc. The choice of how to help is secondary to the understanding of the need to help.
 The future of our community is based on the participation we can all offer.